Ready for a family vacation full of adventure, culture, and natural wonders? Time to visit the kid-friendly town of Scottsdale, Arizona!

-2. Ride a Horse at MacDonald’s Ranch
+Ride a Horse at McDonald’s Ranch

 Channel your inner cowboy with a horseback ride past towering saguaros.
-At MacDonald’s Ranch, anyone over the age of five can ride, regardless of experience.
+At MacDonald’s Ranch, anyone over the age of six can ride, regardless of experience.
 The guides and horses know how to handle city slickers.

 Scottsdale is one of our favorite weekend getaways from Phoenix.
 See what else made the list!

-3. Catch a Baseball Game
+Catch a Baseball Game at Spring Training

 Every March, 15 major league baseball teams move to the Phoenix area for Spring Training.